CyprianWojtas/image-analysis-gui/modules/default/generators/create_image.md

 !wiki

-Creates an image from given parametres
+The Create Image function generates a new image from user-defined width, height, color repesented by RGB values.